The-Dungeon-Master/Python-Platformer/README.md

 First test on Windows!
 Fixed font problems!
 For scaling issues, make sure you divide the resolution by the OS's scale (for example, if it is 150%, you need to multiply by 2/3.
+The framerate is now limited to 60 FPS, so it won't be too fast to play!

 Version 5:
 A fifth level!